top of page

 Koorosh Nejad

-• 4 min read
+• 6 min read

 Linked to my post about the best hearing aids of 2026, I thought a shopping guide might be a good idea, especially for patients who will start using hearing aids for the first time.
 Please note that this article only discusses the options for purchasing hearing aids and not the criteria of selection, the form factor or the brand or technology levels of the hearing aids.
-For other attributes of hearing aids, please use the link provided in the related articles and search feature on this page to browse through our articles on HearingNow or contact us for a free telecare consultation.
+For other attributes of hearing aids, please use the links provided in the related articles and the search feature on this page to browse through our articles on HearingNow or contact us for a free telecare consultation.

 Disclaimer: Given the ever-changing nature of the hearing aid market, please take the advice in this post with caution.
 The user's research and reflection on the options for buying hearing aids is highly recommended.